avera1988/NMBU-Bio-326/Doc/BestPracticesOrionHPC.md

 If no slurm.out file is created and no job is showing by sque, it meand the job has been canceled.

+## Bulletpoints

+* Do not use the login node to run jobs.
+* Do not use the $HOME partition for lagre files storage.
+* Use interactive jobs for testing and debugging.
+* Use the $TMPDIR for faster computation
+* Delete intermediate results from the $SCRATCH.
+* Use sbatch command to submit you "final" jobs scripts.

+## Enjoy the Orion Cluster...